Umbragloom/website/content/posts/tutorials/Website.md

         url = "/posts/tutorials/"

 ```

 This configures the base navigation section of your website.
 In my example, I have the sub folders Tutorials,
 Art, Blog, Projects, and the About Me pages.
 This takes you to the sub pages and content for each.
 This is
 also where you can have links to your social media, as well as where you can set certain parameters required
 by your theme.

-Congrats you have the start of a website, if you havent set anyhting up yet in the `config.yml` its going to be
+Congrats you have the start of a website, if you haven't set anyhting up yet in the `config.yml` its going to be
 pretty bland starting off.

 ## Make it ***STAND OUT***